hypo69/hypo/docs/gemini/consultant/ru/utils/printer.md

     "underline": "\033[4m",
 }

 def _color_text(text: str, text_color: str = "", bg_color: str = "", font_style: str = "") -> str:
-    """Applies color, background, and font styling to the given text.
+    """Apply color, background, and font styling to the text.

+    This helper function applies the provided color and font styles to the given text using ANSI escape codes.

-    :param text: The text to style.
+    :param text: The text to be styled.
-    :param text_color: The text color.
+    :param text_color: The color to apply to the text.
+Default is an empty string, meaning no color.
-    :param bg_color: The background color.
+    :param bg_color: The background color to apply.
+Default is an empty string, meaning no background color.
-    :param font_style: The font style.
+    :param font_style: The font style to apply to the text.
+Default is an empty string, meaning no font style.
-    :return: The styled text.
+    :return: The styled text as a string.

+    :example:
+        >>> _color_text("Hello, World!", text_color="green", font_style="bold")
+        '\033[1m\033[32mHello, World!\033[0m'
     """
     return f"{font_style}{text_color}{bg_color}{text}{RESET}"

 def pprint(print_data: Any = None, text_color: str = "white", bg_color: str = "", font_style: str = "") -> None:
-    """Pretty prints the given data with optional styling.
+    """Pretty prints the given data with optional color, background, and font style.

-    Prints the data to the console with specified text color, background color, and font style.
-Supports dictionaries, lists, and (for now) basic file types.
+    This function formats the input data based on its type and prints it to the console.
+The data is printed with optional text color, background color, and font style based on the specified parameters.
+The function can handle dictionaries, lists, strings, and file paths.

-    :param print_data: The data to print.
+    :param print_data: The data to be printed.
+Can be of type ``None``, ``dict``, ``list``, ``str``, or ``Path``.
-    :param text_color: The text color to use.
+    :param text_color: The color to apply to the text.
+Default is 'white'.
+See :ref:`TEXT_COLORS`.
-    :param bg_color: The background color to use.
+    :param bg_color: The background color to apply to the text.
+Default is '' (no background color).
+See :ref:`BG_COLORS`.
-    :param font_style: The font style to use.
+    :param font_style: The font style to apply to the text.
+Default is '' (no font style).
+See :ref:`FONT_STYLES`.
-    :raises TypeError: If input data type is not supported.
-    :raises Exception: For any other errors.
+    :return: None
     """
-    try:
     text_color = TEXT_COLORS.get(text_color.lower(), TEXT_COLORS["white"])
     bg_color = BG_COLORS.get(bg_color.lower(), "")
     font_style = FONT_STYLES.get(font_style.lower(), "")
-    except Exception as ex:
-        logger.error(f"Error in pprint: {ex}")

     if print_data is None:
         print(_color_text("No data to print!", text_color=TEXT_COLORS["red"]))
         return

     try:
         if isinstance(print_data, dict):
             print(_color_text(json.dumps(print_data, indent=4), text_color))